-Aamby Valley Auction To Continue.
-All You Need To Know About This Sahara Property
+Sahara Back As Aamby Valley Master.
+All You Need To Know About This Property

-It was in August last year that the Bombay High Court (HC) had ordered that the property be auctioned for a reserve price of Rs 37,392 crore, following the Sahara Chief's inability to deposit Rs 5,000 crore.
+It was in August last year that the Bombay High Court (HC) had ordered that the property be auctioned for a reserve price of Rs 37,392 crore, following the Sahara Chief's inability to deposit money he owed to investors.
 In November, the apex court had granted liberty to two Bombay HC judges to adopt procedures to facilitate the auctioning of the properties and directed the liquidator not to allow any obstruction in the process.

 Here is all you need to know about the luxury township: